labdao/docs/docs/lab-exchange/_metadata.md

 ![You can see the artwork with its properties below](https://hackmd.io/_uploads/BylIvxsrc.png)

 This is how such a metadata JSON looks like.
-The picture of the penguin itself is referenced under *image* using a universal ressource identifier (URI).
+The picture of the penguin itself is referenced under *image* using a universal resource identifier (URI).

 ```` pudgy.json
 {